Tech-Daniel/Tech-Daniel/README.md

 Full-Stack Software Developer
 --------------------------------

 I am a Full-Stack self-taught software developer with a strong foundation in multiple programming languages and experience with various technologies.
-A collaborative team player with a unique business background, and a drive to continuously learn and improve.
+A collaborative contributor with a unique business background, and seeking opportunities to make a positive impact and continuously learning as a developer.

-Check out my work on GitHub!
+Check out my works on GitHub!

 * 🌍  I'm based in Austin, Texas
 * 🖥️  See my portfolio at [Tech Daniel](http://techdaniel.com)